-At Tufts, Barbara also is a member of the core faculty for Judaic Studies and chairs the Academic Awards Committee.
-She won the Graduate School of Arts and Sciences’ Outstanding Service Award in 2015.
+At Tufts, Barbara also is a member of the core faculty for Judaic Studies and won the Graduate School of Arts and Sciences’ Outstanding Service Award in 2015.
 She and Steve received the Thomas M. Menino Memorial Award for Inspired Support of the Arts in Boston, presented by SpeakEasy Stage Company, the following year.

 Steve Grossman is CEO of the Initiative for a Competitive Inner City (ICIC), an organization dedicated to achieving economic prosperity in America's inner cities.
 He was elected Treasurer of Massachusetts in 2010 and served in that position until 2015, creating the Small Business Banking Partnership, focused on supporting businesses owned by women, minorities, immigrants and veterans.
 Steve served for thirty-five years as President of Grossman Marketing Group, a fourth-generation marketing communications firm started by his grandfather.
 He has been an active leader in many civic, philanthropic and political organizations, as board chair of Brandeis University, national chairman of the Democratic National Committee, president of the American Israel Public Affairs Committee (AIPAC), and founding board member of MassInc and a life trustee of the Museum of Fine Arts.